DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-07-20-all-courses-minimum.md

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({
-  items: [
+  items: [{
-    {
     text: "Index",
     img: { src: "index.png" }
-    },
-    {
+  }, {
     text: "Find by location",
     img: { src: "find-by-location.png" },
-      caption: '### Results
+    caption: "### Results

 As expected, location continues to be the number 1 need for users and the first choice was selected.

 “I can’t travel far with kids at the moment”

-“Wanted to do Physics with Maths, but closest was Sheffield, which was too far to travel” '
+“Wanted to do Physics with Maths, but closest was Sheffield, which was too far to travel”" }, {
-    },
-    {
     text: "Teacher training courses",
     img: { src: "teacher-training-courses.png" },
-      caption: '### Search results
+    caption: "### Search results

 The results have been updated from the private beta to make it easier to differentiate them.
 Changes include: